code4it-dev/c4it-hugo/content/article/2023/102-feature-flags-from-azure-app-configuration/index.md

 In a previous article, we learned [how to integrate Feature Flags in .NET applications](https://www.code4it.dev/blog/feature-flags-dotnet/).
 Also, a while ago, we learned [how to integrate Azure App Configuration in a .NET application](https://www.code4it.dev/blog/azure-app-configuration-dotnet-api/).

-In this article, we are going to join the two streams in a single article: in fact, we will learn how to manage Feature Flags using Azure App Configuration to make our applications able to change the rolled-out functionalities.
-Instead of changing the static configurations and redeploying the whole application, we are going to move the Feature Flags to Azure, in a centralized place.
+In this article, we are going to join the two streams in a single article: in fact, we will learn how to manage Feature Flags using Azure App Configuration to centralize our configurations.

+It's a sort of evolution from the previous article.
+Instead of changing the static configurations and redeploying the whole application, we are going to move the Feature Flags to Azure so that you can enable or disable those flags in **just one click**.

 ## A recap of Feature Flags read from the appsettings file

-Let's reuse the example shown in the previous example.
+Let's reuse the example shown in the previous article.

 We have a .NET application (in that case, we were building a Razor application, but it's not important for the sake of this article), with some configurations defined in the _appsettings_ file under the `Feature` key: